 Bitcoin, therefore, appears very similar to any currency traded on foreign exchange markets.
 Unlike fiat currencies/money, bitcoin has no official price.
 What it has are only various averages, which are on price feeds on global exchanges.

-It is normal for Bitcoin to trade on any single exchange at a price a bit different to the average.
+It is normal for Bitcoin to trade on any single exchange at a price a bit different from the average.

 Price discovery takes place at the meeting point between demand from the buyers, as well as supply from the sellers.